 Together, these characteristics strongly suggest that the graphs were manually created using image-handling software like Adobe Photoshop, rather than being direct outputs of analytical graphing software.
 Moreover, they cannot represent faithful manual reproductions of such analytical graphs, as they exhibit features that are inconsistent with copying errors.
 These features notably include the double measurements of an isotope and manually generated error bars that cannot accurately represent real error estimates.
-The pattern between the oxygen and carbon value maxima and minima in all the specimens is extraordinarily consistent (Figures 1 – 6 of this article).
+The pattern between the oxygen and carbon value maxima and minima across all referred specimens is extraordinarily consistent (Figures 1 – 6 of this article).
 Achieving such consistency would necessitate perfect sampling of growth intervals without the mixing of bounding layers.
-Even under ideal conditions, sample heterogeneity as well as analytical uncertainty22 will generally not produce a repetition of these exact values in the same individual – let alone in others.
-Notably, the stable isotope curves consistently exhibit maximum and minimum values each year in each individual fish, implying a consistent annual diet, a pattern not observed in any comparable analysis known to us.
+Even under ideal conditions, sample heterogeneity as well as analytical uncertainty30 will generally prevent reproduction of these exact values in the same individual – let alone in others.
+Notably, the stable isotope curves consistently exhibit equivalent maximum and minimum values each year in each individual fish, implying a consistent annual diet, a pattern not observed in any comparable analysis known to us.

 The overlay image presented in SUP MAT 125 exemplifies the problem.
 It provides no scale on the x-axis, but verification against one of the source figures, SUP MAT 105 (Figure 7 in this article), which has such scale bars, reveals features that require explanation.
 The curves for specimens.
 FAU.DGS.ND.755.38.T., FAU.DGS.ND.755.22.T and FAU.DGS.ND.755.11.T match almost perfectly when overlaid: over the course of the 8 recorded growing seasons, it shows all three individuals depositing exactly 800 µm of bone.
-While matching sequences of "fat years" and "lean years" are plausible and can be expected, as they represent responses to the same ecosystem that hosted all the individuals, this perfect match of total amount of bone deposition is very surprising.
+While matching sequences of "fat years" and "lean years" are plausible and can be expected, as they represent responses to the same ecosystem that hosted all the individuals, this perfect match of total amount of bone deposition is remarkable.
 Furthermore, the curves of FAU.DGS.ND.755.70.T appear at first sight not to match those of the three aforementioned specimens, but in fact do so perfectly when aligned to the left margin and stretched rightwards to exactly 150% of original length (Figure 8 of this article).
 Similarly, the curves of FAU.DGS.ND.755.31.T fit perfectly onto those of FAU.DGS.ND.755.36.T when aligned to the left margin and shortened to exactly 70% of original length (Figure 9 of this article).
-The likelihood of these specimens growing consistently at rates of 150% faster and 70% slower seems improbable, necessitating an explanation to confirm the validity of the data.
+It seems improbable for these specimens to have been growing consistently at rates of 150% faster and 70% slower, necessitating an explanation to confirm the validity of the data.

 Thin sections in the supplementary materials

 Upon closer examination of the microscope images provided in the supplementary materials of the paper5, we identified a noteworthy discrepancy.
-Specifically, Supplementary Material 3 (Sup Mat 35) and Supplementary Material 5 (Sup Mat 55) depict what appears to be the same section, albeit horizontally flipped.
-In Sup Mat 3, the specimen in question is identified as FAU.DGS.ND.755.36.T, while in Sup Mat 5, it is labeled as FAU.DGS.ND.755.57.T.
+Specifically, SUP MAT 35 SUP MAT 55 depict what appears to be the same section, albeit horizontally flipped.
+In SUP MAT 3, the specimen in question is identified as FAU.DGS.ND.755.36.T, while in SUP MAT 5, it is labelled as FAU.DGS.ND.755.57.T.

 Additionally, both images contain an air bubble, a phenomenon typically observed on the rear of a histological slide beneath the protective glass cover, based on our experience.
-This suggests that Sup Mat 3 and Sup Mat 5 were captured from the same side of the same sample, with one of the images being digitally manipulated (flipped) and attributed to a different sample.
+The air bubble is furthermore also present in exactly the same position in both images.
+This suggests that SUP MAT 3 and SUP MAT 5 were captured from the same side of the same sample, with one of the images being digitally manipulated (flipped) and attributed to a different sample.

 Fish sizes